About the Wilkes University Police Department

 - All first-year resident students are required to attend residence hall meetings in September, where they are informed of all safety, fire, and security procedures and precautions

-- The Department of Public Safety operates a "Safe Escort Service" on campus for any member of the University Community who requires an escort from dusk until dawn.
+- Public Safety operates a "Safe Escort Service" on campus for any member of the University community who requires an escort from dusk until dawn.
 This escort may consist of a vehicle or walking escort depending on the activities at the time of the call.
-To request an escort, dial the Public Safety Communications Center at x4999.
+To request an escort, dial us at ext.
+4999.
 The Wilkes "Safe Escorts Service" is a service intended to provide escorts for persons who actually need an escort and do not wish to walk alone at night.

-- In addition, the Department of Public Safety, in conjunction with Residence Life and Health & Wellness Services, conducts programs throughout the calendar year to raise awareness of certain dangers of campus life, such as Alcohol Awareness Week, Sexual Assault Awareness Week, and the "Take Back the Night" program.
+- In addition, the Wilkes police in conjunction with Residence Life and Health & Wellness Services, conducts programs throughout the calendar year to raise awareness of certain dangers of campus life, such as Alcohol Awareness Week, Sexual Assault Awareness Week, and the "Take Back the Night" program.

-- "The Light Walk" At the beginning of each Fall semester, members of the Department of Public Safety, Student Affairs staff, Facilities Services staff and Student Government tour the campus for the purpose of ascertaining any additional needs for outdoor lighting or other factors which will enhance campus safety and security.
+- "The Light Walk" At the beginning of each fall semester, members of public safety, student affairs staff, facilities services staff and Student Government tour the campus for the purpose of ascertaining any additional needs for outdoor lighting or other factors that will enhance campus safety and security.
 The items that require repairs are taken care of immediately, while new requests are prioritized based on importance and facility needs.